Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2022 » Second Midterm

 The sensorimotor stage of Piaget’s cognitive theory of development includes what age group?

-B. eight to twelve years old
+B. twelve to eighteen years old

-C. twelve to eighteen years old
+C. two to eight years old

-D. two to eight years old
+D. birth to two years old

 Question #5